 As a leading funeral home software provider within the funeral profession, we have seen obituaries just about everywhere and in turn, have witnessed the damage that this can and is causing to funeral homes, without them even knowing about it.

 Because of these issues (as well as countless others), FrontRunner Professional has decided to combat these destructive online practices in order to help funeral homes reclaim their online presence, protect the dignity of the families they serve, and strengthen their relationships with their local media agencies.
 Preserving meaningful moments and memories is an important part of cherishing a life well lived.
-In late 2015, FrontRunner released a national obituary engine ObitTree to help funeral homes regain control of their online obituaries to ensure online gestures of sympathy, flower revenues, and more are never lost.
-This will only continue to grow in 2016.
+If you’re looking for more information on how to protect your funeral home, ObitTree.com is a great resource that can help.

 What ObitTree is and How it Helps Your Firm

-The ObitTree platform was designed to re-establish the positive relationship between funeral homes and media/newspaper companies, while providing an enhanced experience for the families and subscribers they serve.
-The new platform has been completely re-branded, re-developed, and re-optimized to provide more value to funeral homes and families than ever before and will soon replace the previous Obituary engine, ObitsforLife.com, bringing a whole new strategy to help protect funeral homes world-wide.
+The ObitTree platform exists to re-establish the positive relationship between funeral homes and media/newspaper companies, while providing an enhanced experience for the families and subscribers they serve.
+The new platform brings a whole new strategy to help protect funeral homes world-wide.

 ObitTree provides a hub for funeral homes, newspapers, and families to host permanent online memorial pages for loved ones.
 This perpetual platform combats third party obituary aggregating companies from funneling traffic away from funeral home websites (also known as Obit Piracy), and helps prevent fragmentation of online gestures such as obituaries, condolences, and other gestures of sympathy designated for families.
 ObitTree will come with: